Chapter 3: Creating a Travel Request App

 Since the text disappears when the User starts typing it is better not to use the placeholder for important information such as cautions.

-Now click Exit editing to save and exit the Modeler, release version 3, and check its operation.
-Open the [Start] page from the [Workflow] menu and Start a new Process for the App we just edited.
+Now click [Exit editing] to save and exit the Modeler, release version 3, and check its operation.
+Open the [Start] page from the [Workflow] menu and [Start and Operate First Step ] for the App we just edited.
 Try inputting various things and click the [Finish “Apply”] button.
 Are the settings properly reflected?

 - Are all fields other than Title required?